-Methods for multimodal modeling are strongly dependent on the image modalities and the organ specificities.
+Methods for multimodal modeling are strongly dependent on the imaging modalities and the organ specificities.
 We thus only address a restricted number of medical applications -interventional neuro-radiology, laparoscopic surgery- for which we have a strong expertise and close relationships with motivated clinicians.
-In these applications, our aim is to produce realistic models and then realistic simulations of the patient to be used for surgeon's training or patient's re-education/learning.
+In these applications, our aim is to produce realistic models and then realistic simulations of the patient to be used for the training of surgeons or the re-education of patients.